bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Thursday, the 14-day percent change in average new deaths was:
+As of Friday, the 14-day percent change in average new deaths was:

 - 20% in Illinois
-- -10% in the United States
+- -4% in the United States
 - -31% worldwide

 <picture>